vi2k6/Maintain-Bot/README.md

 Deploy Your Bot Repo + This Repo At One Time.

 If Your Bot Under Maintenance Enable Other ProcFile...Got it?
-Know More <a href="#vars">Here</a> ...
+Know More <a href="#vars">Here</a>...

+Download A File [Here](https://github.com/vivek-tp/Maintain-Bot/releases/download/Main/Maintain.py) .
+Make A Main Folder On Your Repo.Add Your Main File And Downloaded File To The Main Folder.Then Open Your Procfile.py.And Add worker: python3 maintain.py To Second Line.Done!!!
+If you do not understand Contact [Support Group](https://t.me/OpensourceTG)

 ## Getting Started On VPS